lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~ No.64 Berselium Acquired    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Mary's title [Wife Networker]    |

+This even will trigger when Mary has the title of [Dalis' Wife] set while speaking to ladies meeting near Darilsheid's Inn.
+Dryden, the leader of the Seven Generals, may speak harshly to Stahn and the others but the party learns that he is well loved by the people.

 ![](stahn-guide/sub064_1.png)
+▲ Visitiing Dryden in the Dryden in the castle entrance after getting the title will reward you with a special event.

 ---